lilianweng/lil-log/_posts/2019-01-31-generalized-language-models.md

 {: style="width: 25%;" class="center"}
 *Fig. 9.
 Recap of Transformer Encoder model architecture.
 (Image source: [Transformer paper](https://arxiv.org/abs/1706.03762))*

-To encourage the bi-directional prediction and sentence-level understanding, BERT is trained with two auxiliary tasks instead of the basic language task (that is, to predict the next token given context).
+To encourage the bi-directional prediction and sentence-level understanding, BERT is trained with two tasks instead of the basic language task (that is, to predict the next token given context).

 **Task 1: Mask language model (MLM)**